Welcome to Cello Dynamo

 The spirit of the new Cello Dynamo cello course is based on a supportive mixed age cello fraternity where cooperation with, and learning from each other, is paramount.

-The four of us are able to offer complementary and experienced teaching skills to a wide age-range.
+We are able to offer complementary and experienced teaching skills to a wide age-range.
 This means we can cater for: those on the brink of a performing career; those going through conservatoire and university; and younger cellists attending school and junior colleges.

 We aim to support teachers – and welcome engagement with them – by reinforcing and building on what they teach their students throughout the year.

-The Coaching Team
+The Senior Coaching Team

 Alexander’s world-renowned solo career encompasses recitals, concertos and recordings championing the richly expressive British music of the early 20th Century.
 He is Professor of Cello at Bremen University’s Hochschule der Künste.
 As a teacher, he is “Mr Motivator“ to hundreds of young cellists from all over the world.